 Static Code Analysis for Laravel

 Today I will show you what type of static code analysis tools I use for Laravel based projects.
-All of them, with some configuration changes, one could use with any PHP project, such as those using Symfony.
+With some configuration changes, one could use all of them with any PHP project, such as those using Symfony.
 Static code analysis is a source code structure analysis and test without running or compiling the code.
-Although it will not find all potential problems and bugs and is not replacing code review, it could be beneficial, especially in bigger teams.
+Although it will not find all potential problems and bugs and replaces code review, it could be beneficial, especially in bigger teams.

 Friday, August 28, 2020